-- i) The Union will give at least four (4) weeks' written notice where practical. - ii) Replies to request for leaves of absence shall be given within two (2) calendar weeks of receipt of the request. - iii) Provided that such leave may be arranged without undue hardship to the normal operations of the Home. - iv) Permission for such leave will not be unreasonably withheld.
+- i) No more than one (1) employee shall be on leave at any one time. - ii) The Union will give four (4) weeks' written notice were possible. - iii) Reply to a request for leave of absence shall be given within two (2) calendar weeks of receipt of the request. - iv) Provided such leave may be arranged without undue hardship to the normal operations of the Home.